-Turkish Cypriot intellectuals under the British rule were impressed with the newspapers which had started to be published with the innovation and reform movements of the Ottoman Empire and they started to publish newspapers in Cyprus.
+Turkish Cypriot intellectuals under the British rule were impressed with the newspapers which were starting to be published under the innovation and reform of the Ottoman Empire, and began to publish their own newspapers in Cyprus.

-The newspapers published in this period were influenced by the political events on the island and they were issued by Turkish Cypriot intellectuals.
-These newspapers were published to announce the voice of the Turkish Cypriots on the island and to prevent the union of the island with Greece.
-The ‘Osmanlı Kıraathanesi’ which was a political club published the Zaman newspaper in 1881.
-It is known that 24 newspapers were published in this period.
-Some of them were Ümid, Saded, Zaman, Yeni Zaman, Kıbrıs, İslam, Vatan Seyf and Kokonoz.
+The newspapers published during that period were influenced by the political events on the island and were published by Turkish Cypriot intellectuals.
+They were published with the aim of making the voice of the Turkish Cypriots heard on the island, and to prevent the union of the island with Greece.
+A political club, ‘Osmanlı Kıraathanesi’, published the Zaman newspaper in 1891.
+24 newspapers are known to have been published during that period, including Ümid, Saded, Zaman, Yeni Zaman, Kıbrıs, İslam, Vatan Seyf and Kokonoz.

-Attitudes of the British rule and political developments in the Ottoman Empire affected the publication of newspapers from time to time and caused newspapers to become a party to the events.
+Attitudes of the British authorities and political developments in the Ottoman Empire affected the publication of newspapers from time to time, and caused newspapers to play a central role in the events.

+Turkish Cypriot press changed according to the life and policies of Turkish Cypriots.
 After World War II, the Turkish Cypriot press was affected by political developments in the British period.
-Since the 1950s, the Cyprus Turkish press started to oppose Enosis requests of the Greek Cypriots and political issues of this era were mentioned in the newspapers.
+Since the 1950s, the Cyprus Turkish press started to oppose the growing requests of elements within the Greek Cypriots population to unite the island with Greece (Enosis) and political issues of this era dominated newspaper reports.

-The Cyprus Turkish press was the voice of the Turkish Cypriots during the events in 1963 until 1974 and played an important role to announce the Turkish Cypriots’ voice to the world.
-Today, the Cyprus Turkish press has proceeded with Kıbrıs, Halkın Sesi, Havadis, Yenidüzen, Afrika, Kıbrıs Postası, Diyalog, Star Kıbrıs, Vatan, Detay, Güneş, Haberal Kıbrıslı, Demokrat Bakış, Ortam, Haberatör, Hakikat, Volkan, Özgür Volkan and Yenibakış newspapers.
+The Cyprus Turkish press was the voice of the Turkish Cypriot people during the tragic events between 1963 and 1974, and played an important role in bringing the Turkish Cypriots’ voice to the world.
+Today, the Cyprus Turkish press includes the following titles: Kıbrıs, Halkın Sesi, Havadis, Yenidüzen, Afrika, Kıbrıs Postası, Diyalog, Star Kıbrıs, Vatan, Detay, Güneş, Haberal Kıbrıslı, Demokrat Bakış, Ortam, Haberatör, Hakikat, Volkan, Özgür Volkan and Yenibakış.

-In addition to these newspapers, there are weekly and monthly published magazines, newspapers, and also news portals in the TRNC.
+In addition to these newspapers, there are many weekly and monthly magazines, newspapers, and other news portals in the TRNC.

-Bayrak Radio, which has an important place in Cyprus Turkish press history as a part of the Bayrak Radio and Television Corporation, began its broadcasting life on 25 December 1963 to announce the voice of the Turkish Cypriots to the world, upon the exclusion of the Turkish Cypriots from the partnership of the Republic of Cyprus by the Greek Cypriots.
+Bayrak Radio, which has an important place in Cyprus Turkish press history as a part of the Bayrak Radio and Television Corporation, began its broadcasting life on 25 December 1963.
+It was created to act as a voice for the Turkish Cypriots people, following the exclusion of the Turkish Cypriots from the partnership of the Republic of Cyprus by the Greek Cypriots.

-Starting its broadcasting life in a small garage with several automobile batteries to supply the necessary power, Bayrak Radio had the capacity to reach the whole island in 1964.
-Being a part of the reconstruction process after the 1974 Peace Operation, Bayrak Radio began its television broadcasting life in 1976.
-The name of Bayrak Radio was changed to Bayrak Radio and Television on 19 July 1976.
-Colour broadcasting began on 1 July 1979.
-After the proclamation of the Turkish Republic of Northern Cyprus in 1983, the institution gained an autonomous status and was named Bayrak Radio and Television Corporation.
+Despite starting its life in a small garage, using car batteries to power its audio equipment and initial broadcasts, Bayrak Radio gained the capacity to reach the whole island by 1964.
+As part of the reconstruction process after the 1974 Peace Operation, Bayrak Radio began its television broadcasting life in 1976.
+On 19 July 1976, it became known as Bayrak Radio and Television, and started television broadcasts in colour on 1 July 1979.
+After the proclamation of the Turkish Republic of Northern Cyprus in 1983, the institution gained an autonomous status and became the Bayrak Radio and Television Corporation.

-Cyprus Turkish press, the voice of the Turkish Cypriots, reflects the politics, perspectives and stance of the Turkish Cypriots to the world in every situation.
+The Cyprus Turkish press serves as the voice of the Turkish Cypriots to the world, reflecting the full spectrum of political views, national perspectives and stance of the Turkish Cypriots people in every situation.